-- gflag: Displays the parameter for guarding on the specified target volumes. - pool: This option displays the capacity and the usable capacity of the Copy-on-Write Snapshot pool corresponding to the group.
-Usually, this option displays the pool capacity and the usable capacity for the pool ID of which the group is belonging because pool ID is specified in pair creation with group.
-This is needed to help the decision whether the restore operation is possible or not, because the pool capacity is consumed by the restore operation of the Copy-on-Write Snapshot. - aou[b]: Displays the LUN capacity and usage rate for Dynamic Provisioning volume corresponding to the group of RM configuration file, and displays the ID of the pool to which LDEV belongs. - aoub : Displays the LUN capacity in blocks (1 block = 512 bytes).
+- gflag: Displays the parameter for guarding on the specified target volumes. - pool: This option displays the information about the Dynamic Provisioning pool to which the LDEV belongs.
+If the LDEV does not belong to a Dynamic Provisioning pool, information about the Thin Image or Copy-on-Write Snapshot pool is displayed.
+See Example 2 below. - aou[b]: Displays the LUN capacity and usage rate for Dynamic Provisioning volume corresponding to the group of RM configuration file, and displays the ID of the pool to which LDEV belongs. - aoub : Displays the LUN capacity in blocks (1 block = 512 bytes).

-Example of the raidvchkdsp command with the -v qflaq option and its output:
+Example of the raidvchkdsp command with the -v gflag option and its output: